iabhijith/subnetwork_inference/README.md

 ## Running the Snelson1D experiments
 - The experiments can be reproduced by running the `snelson1d.ipynb` notebook
 - The notebook can only be run locally.
 Please ensure that the environment is installed locally
+- The predictive distribution plots are stored in the `figures` folder
+- The experiments can be run for different seeds by changing the `seed` variable in the `configuration/snelson.yaml` file.
+- Any other hyperparameters can be changed in the `configuration/snelson.yaml` file directly

 ## Running the additional experiments
 - The experiments can be reproduced by running the `subnetwork_analysis.ipynb` notebook